Welcome to the Algarve town I chose to call home for 4 years – Lagos.

 Padaria Central – Grabbing breakfast on the go?
 Head to this photogenic bakery in the middle of town and stock up on sweet + savoury treats for the day.

-Orta Restaurant (Casa Mãe) – The best speciality coffee I have had in the Algarve!
+Orta Restaurant (Casa Mãe) – Excellent speciality coffee, beautiful space.
 Not only is it one of the prettiest boutique hotels in Lagos but it also boasts a cracking brunch menu including the the best speciality coffee in the Algarve.
 The best part is you don’t have to stay here to dine here.
 Order ‘The Epicurean’ and arrive hungry!

 Again, Lagos is not shy when it comes to bars.
 There is everything from local dark dens, to rooftop hangouts to delicious cocktail and wine bars.